 Want to make this party part of your Thanksgiving?
 The Charlie Brown Thanksgiving Party Plan is available now in my shop!

-The Charlie Brown Thanksgiving Special first debuted on TV when I was three, so I grew up watching it and anticipating the once-a-year showing.
-I love seeing my girls develop an affinity for it, as well.
+The Charlie Brown Thanksgiving Special first debuted on TV when I was three, so I grew up watching it and getting so excited about the once-a-year showing.
+I love seeing my girls fall in love with it, too!

-So, I decided to re-create Charlie’s Thanksgiving bash.
+So, I decided to re-create Charlie Brown’s Thanksgiving.
 I started with a color palette inspired by Charlie’s yellow shirt, and added pops of fall color: orange, brown and a little green.
 Tying it all together were polka dots.

-My favorite touches are the images cut from a vintage book based on the special.
-I used the book to create invitations, Silly String wrappers, and favor box toppers.
-I made word balloons with an orange background for labels.
+Instead of using Etsy-bought printables, I found a vintage book based on the special.
+I used the book’s illustrations to create invitations, Silly String wrappers, and favor box toppers.
+Using Word, I made word balloons with an orange background for labels.
 The party plan gives you all the tutorials and templates that you can fill in with your own text.

 I didn’t have a ping-pong table, but it was easy to mimic that look with green tablecloths and white Duck Tape (love that stuff!).
 Surrounding the table, we used mismatched chairs, just like the special.
 I have to say that Snoopy has more napkin-folding talent than I do!